Home

 Vast numbers of people abuse alcohol and drugs.
 Lives are ruined, families broken, and there's carnage on the highways.
 Prohibit those, and society will benefit tremendously.

 People have been altering their minds throughout all known history, in many ways.
-Back in the 1930s, Prohibition was a dramatic failure, and now, potent drugs get cooked up in discreet home laboratories.
+Back in the 1930s, Prohibition was a dramatic failure; and now, potent drugs get cooked up in discreet home laboratories.

-The partial effectiveness of alcohol and drug laws, does not mean there should be no such laws.
+The imperfect effectiveness of alcohol and drug laws, does not mean there should be no such laws.
 Some drugs are horrifically dangerous.
-Ordinary people, with disunited minds and bodies, and broken relationships, always seek to relieve their suffering.
+Ordinary people, with disunited minds and bodies, and broken relationships, seek to relieve their suffering.
 One way or another.
 Yet we humans really can find contentment, and bliss, and mastery -- without chemical additives.

 11. The NRA